How Long Does a Hit-And-Run Investigation Take in Florida?

 Investigations into Alleged Hit-and-Runs

 If a hit-and-run is well-documented, the police investigation could take minimal time.
-For example, if several eyewitnesses can confirm the car’s license plate number or make and model, investigators will be able to quickly determine who committed the crime.
+For example, if several eyewitnesses can confirm the car’s license plate number or make and model and identify the driver investigators will be able to quickly determine who committed the crime.

 With less initial information, police may rely on other evidence to discover the hit-and-run driver’s identity and bring charges.
 For example, they may look at the following: